Picking Locks

 Single pin picking is precise but slow.
 The lazy opposite is raking: you hold tension and scrub a serrated tool back and forth across all the pins at once, bouncing them like crazy.
 Pins fly up chaotically, and every so often one is sitting at the shear line right as the plug nudges over, so it sets by pure luck.
 Keep scrubbing and the lucky sets pile up until the lock pops.

 It's fast, and it works embarrassingly often on cheap locks.
-It's also unreliable, and a good lock will laugh at it.
+It's also unreliable, and a good lock will shut it down.
 Security pins, with mushroom and spool shapes that catch the ledge with a convincing fake click, exist specifically to punish both raking and careless single pin picking.

 Understanding the pin tumbler doesn't make you a burglar any more than understanding a lung makes you a surgeon.
 What it does is turn a small piece of everyday magic into plain mechanism.
 The lock on your door isn't a wall.
 It's a bet that lining up five sloppy little pins by feel is more trouble than it's worth.
 Usually that bet is right.